 In this process, the server and its components, as well as the internet service provider (ISP) that is providing the internet service, can both know and track where the request is originating from simply because they need the client's IP address to facilitate the transfer of information over the internet.

-To dumb things down, the website you access, your ISP, and any third-party tracker on the said website (such as Google Analytics or Facebook Pixel code) can know where are you browsing from.
+To simplify things, the websites you access, your ISP, and any third-party tracker on websites can know where are you browsing from.

 The IP address is associated with a physical location (called geolocation).
-You can Google “what is my IP” and find out your publicly visible IP address and consequently, your physical location.
+You can Google “what is my IP” and find out your publicly visible IP address.

 VPN is an acronym for virtual private networks.
 By setting up a VPN on a device you are accessing the server from a different IP address.
 The ISP, the website, and any third parties can no longer associate your browsing with your physical address.